Luciana Castellina: Biography

-She was president of Italia cinema, an agency to promote Italian films abroad, from 1998 to 2003.

-She served as editor of Nuova Generazione, a Communist youth magazine, and of Liberazione, and also played an important role at Il Manifesto.
+Castellina was president of Italia cinema, an agency to promote Italian films abroad, from 1998 to 2003.
+She served as editor of Nuova Generazione, a Communist youth magazine, and of Liberazione, and also played an important role at il manifesto.
 Castellina was named an Officier in the French Ordre des Arts et des Lettres and a Comendadora (Commander) of the Republic of Argentina.

-With the 2015 presidential elections, Left Ecology Freedom supported Castellina's name as possible successor of Giorgio Napolitano as President of Italy.
-She has been supported for the first three ballots, until the party decided to support for the fourth ballot Sergio Mattarella who was later elected president.
+In the 2015 Italian presidential election, Left Ecology Freedom supported Castellina's name as possible successor of Giorgio Napolitano as president of Italy.
+She was supported for the first three ballots until the party decided to support for the fourth ballot Sergio Mattarella, who was later elected president.

 Personal life

-She has been married to communist leader Alfredo Reichlin.
-They had two children, Lucrezia and Pietro, both of them economists.
+Luciana Castellina was married to Italian Communist Party leader Alfredo Reichlin.
+They have two children, Lucrezia and Pietro, both of them economists.